-Founded in 1919, AIG is a global insurance company with a financial stability rating of A+ (Superior) by AM Best.
-The company is the fifth-largest life insurer in the U.S. and offers a vast range of products in both term and permanent life insurance.
+Founded in 1919, AIG is a global insurance company with a financial stability rating of A by AM Best.
+The company is the tenth-largest life insurer in the U.S. and offers a vast range of products in both term and permanent life insurance.
 We chose AIG as the best for level term because its Select-a-Term policy offers the most flexible range of level term life insurance policy options available today.

 While AIG term life policies offer conversion options, the time frame to convert is limited based on the term length you select.

 AIG offers another level term policy with living benefits called the Quality of Life (QOL) Flex Term policy, which offers a death benefit and also allows you to access the death benefit early in the event that you are diagnosed with a chronic, critical, or terminal illness.